 Food allergies in dogs

-Dogs are also prone to food allergies due to the consumption of specific food products.
+Dogs are also prone to food allergies from specific food products.
 About 10 percent of all allergies in dogs account for food allergies.

 The immune system of pets detects these food items as a threat and triggers a defense against them.